 LeapFrog then got in touch and asked if we would like them to send us a LeapPad Platinum along with Melody the Musical Turtle and so my boy is happy once again.

 The LeapPad Platinum has come a long way since the LeapPad 2 which we had previously.
 It is an all-new tablet with a 7” multi-touch screen boasting sharp, crisp graphics, a fast and powerful processor encased in a sleek casing.

 The trouble with having older siblings is that the little ones want to do everything their big brothers and sisters do and that includes looking around on the internet.
-With the LeapPad platinum I’m delighted to tell you there is a safe, protected browser with KidWeb and it can be accessed via the WiFi at home or on the move.
+With the LeapPad platinum, I’m delighted to tell you there is a safe, protected browser with KidWeb and it can be accessed via WiFi at home or on the move.
 Kid-Web is packed with kid-appropriate videos and content which has been reviewed or approved by learning experts.

 Unlock GamePlay with Imagicard

 If you’re a gaming family then you will surely have come across things like Amiibo, Skylanders and Disney Infinity where you buy figures to unlock extra gameplay.
 Well, with LeapPad Platinum, young players have Imagicard which unlock gameplay, photo fun, trivia and more.